lidpeng/openclaw_swarm/README_EN.md

 > Break down complex tasks for a team of specialized agents working in parallel

+The first agent swarm implemented based on Openclaw
 ## ✨ Features

 - 🎯 **10+ Specialized Agents** - PM, Researcher, Coder, Writer, Designer, Analyst, and more